gbiscor1/jhu_software_concepts/module_1/personal_website/README.txt

 ------------
 1. Clone or download this repository to your computer.
 2. Open a terminal in the project root folder.
-3. Create a virtual environment:
+3. Create a virtual environment.
-   Windows:  python -m venv venv
-   Linux/Mac: python3 -m venv venv
-4. Activate the virtual environment:
+4. Activate the virtual environment.
-   Windows:  venv\Scripts\activate
-   Linux/Mac: source venv/bin/activate
 5. Install dependencies:
    pip install -r requirements.txt
 6. Start the application: